 TechRadium, Inc. v.
 Twitter, Inc. (S.D.
 Tex.)—Lead counsel for Twitter in its first patent suit.
-Obtained stay pending inter partes reexamination, after which the patents were invalidated.
+Obtained stay pending inter partes reexamination, and then invalidated patents.

 Aptix Corp. v.
 Quickturn Design Systems (Fed.
 Cir.)—Won holding that a court may not strip a patent holder of its patent based on litigation misconduct.

 Property Disclosure Techs. v.
 Redfin Corp.
 (E.D.
 Tex.)—Lead counsel for Redfin in patent infringement case involving real estate disclosure technology.

 Riggs Technologies v.
 Blackboard Inc. (W.D.
 Tex.)—Lead counsel for Blackboard in patent infringement case involving the provision of training materials.

 Fusion IP v.
 Blackboard Inc. (E.D.
 Va.)—Lead counsel for Blackboard.
 Moved to dismiss for lack of standing and obtain full dismissal with prejudice.

 Location Services v.
 JPMorgan Chase & Co.
 (E.D.
 Tex.)—Lead counsel for JPMorgan in patent infringement case involving location database feature of smart phone apps.